jeffreyling/rltorch/doc/core.md

- # Core Classes #
+ # Core Classes

 The rltorch package is based on a few main classes.
-* Environment: It describes the environement.
-Note that the environment also include the sampling of the initial state
+* Environment: It describes the environment.
+Note that the environment also includes the sampling of the initial state
 * Policy: It describes a policy (or agent) interacting with the environment
 * Sensor: The sensor class aims at transforming observations (e.g states) coming from the environment to a policy.
-It allows to propose different views upon a same environment
+It allows one to test different views upon a same environment
-* Space: This class describes spaces (for example discrete space, grid space, etc...) and is basically used to describe the action and observation space
+* Space: This class describes spaces (for example discrete space, grid space, etc...) and is basically used to describe the action and observation spaces
 * Trajectory: This class is used to store a complete trajectory in memory
 * Trajectories: This class is used to store a set of trajectories in memory